 Someone recently made a compliment about the photos of me on my Instagram account and asked who did them.
-Very flattered by this and not to blow my own horn, but they were all taken by moi!
+Very flattered by this and not to blow my own horn, but they were all taken by Moi!
 Me, myself and a tripod to put it bluntly.

 It has been a compliment that has been made many times about my profile images.
-I don’t know about you, but having my photos taken for work or just in general is not something I do frequently.
+I don’t know about you, but having my photos taken for work or in general is not something I do frequently.
 I always tend to over smile, giving way to my big gerbil cheeks and horsey teeth (no violins or sympathy, it is true).
 My holiday photos tend to be pictures of landscapes, with a brisk shot of me to prove that I was there.

 Work profile pictures, don’t get me started on them.
-Some random person with a big camera and terrible background designed to draw every ounce of colour out of your face (hard considering my skin tone).
-A one-time shot with no going back, no editing, no photo shopping, no filter, there pinned on the staff intranet and company campaign for all to see.
+Some random person with a big camera and terrible background, designed to draw every ounce of colour out of your face (hard, considering my skin tone).
+A one-time shot with no going back, no editing, no photoshopping, no filter.
+There pinned on the staff intranet and company campaign for all to see.
 Urgh!

 - DSLR camera/Mobile phone/small digital camera

-- Tripod/Mini tripod with correct gadget
+- Tripod/mini tripod with the correct gadget

 - Some books/boxes to give height